birdie1/dmax-scraper/README.md

 dmax-scraper
 ==============

 Based on https://github.com/Brawl345/Get-DMAX-Links.
-But with direct donwload function.
+But with direct download function.

 This handy python script gets links of a DMAX show.
 You can also specify a season with `-s` and an episode with `-e`.